Karhusa/F_AMR_project/00_Merging_data_for_analyses.md

 ```

-Lets try another approach, because the prefixes ERR and SRR can be mixed and only the series of numbers behind prefix matters. df_col also includes prefix DRR which need to taken into account.
+Lets try another approach, because the prefixes ERR and SRR can be mixed and only the series of numbers behind prefix matters. df_col in TSE-object also includes prefix DRR which need to taken into account.

-So lets create a new dataframe of needed prefixes.
+So lets filter out the numbers behind prefixes and compare those to TSE-object.

 ```
 df_filtered <- df_col$acc[grepl("^(SRR|ERR|DRR)", df_col$acc)]